TehShrike/deepmerge/README.markdown

 `y` will appear in the result.

 The merge is immutable, so neither `x` nor `y` will be modified.

+The merge will also merge arrays and array values.

 install
 =======